Integration and Gauss's Theorem

 Note that one of the essential aspects of the divergence theorem is its invariant nature.
 Indeed, all elements of the theorem are invariant objects that can, at least conceptually, be evaluated without the use of a coordinate system.

-is two-dimensional, it can actually be validly interpreted for a domain \(S\) of any dimension \(n\) with an \(\left( n-1\right) \)-dimensional boundary \(L\).
+is two-dimensional, it can actually be validly interpreted for a domain SS of any dimension nn with an (n1)\left( n-1\right) -dimensional boundary LL.
 In this arbitrary-dimensional Riemannian interpretation, there is in fact no difference between the above form and

 which can be considered a special case of the more general Riemannian interpretation.